pfheatwole/thesis/source/canopy_aerodynamics.rst

   that it only needs the quarter-chord means it's easy to use with simple geometry definitions (I wanted the geometry as simple as possible).

-  I needed a method that can handle sweep, dihedral, twist, asymmetric geometry (brake deflections), asymmetric wind (turning), non-linear lift coefficients.
+  I needed a method that can handle **non-linear geometry** (sweep, dihedral, twist, asymmetric geometry / brake deflections, asymmetric wind / turning), as well as **non-linear lift coefficients** (inviscid methods neglect any notion of flow separation; I'm not trying to accurately handle stall conditions, I just want graceful degradation).

+  I want to be able to use section data that accounts (at least approximately) for **thickness** and **viscosity** (which changes the lift slope, induces stall, adds pressure drag due to flow separation, and enables viscous drag corrections)

 Derivation